-1. PROVIDER understands and agrees that although HIPAA requires these paragraphs to be included in Business Associate agreements, 42 C.F.R. §2.11 requires qualified service organizations to abide by the federal drug and alcohol regulations which prohibit such organizations from disclosing any patient identifying information even to an agent or subcontractor without patient authorization or court order.
+- 1. PROVIDER understands and agrees that although HIPAA requires these paragraphs to be included in Business Associate agreements, 42 C.F.R. §2.11 requires qualified service organizations to abide by the federal drug and alcohol regulations which prohibit such organizations from disclosing any patient identifying information even to an agent or subcontractor without patient authorization or court order. - 2.
+AGENCY agrees that information provided to AGENCY will be held in confidence.